LuisGC/blog/content/blog/2018/05/Scotland-a-brief-opinionated-guide.md

 After enjoying Stirling fully, we arrived with the last sun rays to [**Glasgow**](https://en.wikipedia.org/wiki/Glasgow).
 We walked the downtown, surprised by the huge amount of bars and restaurants.
 We knew that Glasgow had a good atmosphere but it seemed disproportionate to us in a positive way.

-But our flight was scheduled to take off very very early, so to avoid last minute issues we returned the car and picked a hotel beside the airport.
+But our flight was scheduled to take off very very early, so to avoid last minute issues and traffic jams we returned the car and booked a hotel beside the airport.
 Next time I'll consider spending a full evening in Glasgow if I fly there.

 I hope that you enjoyed the guide!